 The Family Emergency Shelter at Van Buren is operated by the YMCA of Central Ohio.
 The building has capacity to shelter a minimum of 64 families in private rooms and began operating in September 2015.
 Additional space is available for overflow provision when the fixed capacity is fully utilized.
 YMCA of Central Ohio assists homeless families with basic shelter services and in meeting their housing needs, as the second family emergency shelter in Columbus and Franklin County.
 The services include safe and decent shelter, housing placement, housing advocacy, transportation services, and linkages to other community services, as needed, such as employment and benefits, and physical and behavioral healthcare.
-Some of the other functions of the shelter are to conduct intake and assessment, enter timely and accurate data into Columbus ServicePoint, and make referrals to rapid re-housing programs.
+Some of the other functions of the shelter are to conduct intake and assessment and to make referrals to rapid re-housing programs.
 Through a partnership with Columbus City Schools, children receive assistance with ensuring uninterrupted education during the school year and accessing appropriate developmental and educational supports.
 After a short stay, families at the Van Buren Family Shelter move into permanent housing.